 The Farmer’s Wife was based on a play (itself based on a novel) that was staged no less than 1 400 times in London!
 In its interview with Alfred Hitchcock, François Truffaut notices that, even if it was based on a play, it’s a very cinematic film.
 Hitchcock agrees with him.
 Like they say, this is due to the very active role of the camera.
-This one really participates to the story.
+This one really participates in the story.
 Unfortunately, Hitchcock was not very pleased with this film.
 He thought that he’d DONE the job, but not necessarily done it well.

 The main force of the film, and what makes it most appealing to me, is the cast.
 The two main actors are brilliant, just like the numerous supporting character actors.
 Lillian Hall Davis who plays Minta gives us what might be my favourite actress performance in a silent film.
 Her acting is very simple.
 She doesn’t exaggerate her emotions, but these are all perfectly transmitted to us.
 She gives a touching a sweet performance.
-If you’ve never seen this film, you’ll agree with me that she’s quite marvellous.
+If you’ve never seen this film, you’ll agree with me that she’s quite marvelous.
 Previously, Lillian Hall Davis had appeared in Hitchcock’s The Ring, which was a success on its release.
-Sadly, Davis’ career decreased with the coming of the talkies and, suffering of a depression, she killed herself in 1938 at the age of 35.
-When you’ll see her performance in The Farmer’s Wife you’ll feel very sad that such a lovely lady made an end to her life so abruptly.
+Sadly, Davis’ career decreased with the coming of the talkies and, suffering from depression, she killed herself in 1938 at the age of 35.
+When you’ll see her performance in The Farmer’s Wife, you’ll feel very sad that such a lovely lady made an end to her life so abruptly.

 Jameson Thomas, who plays the farmer, is very convincing too.
 What I especially liked about his acting were its several reactions.
 For example, when he’s upset, it’s quite funny.
 After all, this is a comedy.
 Lillian Hall Davis and Jameson Thomas’ chemistry in this film is a delight to watch.
-They make a real team a brilliantly complete each other.
+They make a real team and brilliantly complete each other.